cemdenizsel/academy-learning-service/README.md

 - `TRANSFER_TARGET_ADDRESS`: any random address to send funds to, can be any of the agents for example.
 - `SAFE_CONTRACT_ADDRESS_SINGLE`: the 1 out of 4 agents Safe address.
 - `SAFE_CONTRACT_ADDRESS`: the 3 out of 4 Safe address.
+- `COINMARKETCAP_API_KEY`: API KEY for Coinmarketcap.
+- `ARLI_API_KEY`: API KEY for Arli which allows us to choose desired LLM model.
+- `RENTCAST_API_KEY`: API KEY for Rentcast which serves us a huge amount of real estate data.

 ### Run a single agent locally